-Going through the feature list outlined above and noting them down that are most significant to your course website would be a wise decision.
+Going through the feature list outlined above and noting what is most significant to your course website would be wise.
 If you don’t require all of them, using a simplified WordPress LMS plugin rather than a full suite may save you money.
-However, once you start taking enrollments, you don’t want to be short on essential tools.
+However, once you start enrolling students, you don’t want to be short on essential tools.

 Here’s a quick rundown of the best WordPress LMS plugins to get started:

 |Plugins||Price starts||Integrations (3rd Party)||Free version||Read details|

 Because of its overall speed, functionalities, and excellent online course design, LearnDash is a perfect match for entrepreneurs, universities, and training organizations interested in selling their courses over the internet.